vlmoon99/flutterchain/README.md

 1. Clone this repository: `git clone https://github.com/vlmoon99/flutterchain`
 2. Navigate to the project root directory: `cd flutterchain`
 3. Run `bash dev_build.sh` or `bash prod_build.sh` for building flutterchain lib

-4. After that go to the example folder with `cd example`
+## How to use

-5. Add This code to the head tag For Web project
+1. Add This code to the head tag For Web project

 ```
  <script